The Contract Class

 Contracts pay for their storage by locking part of their balance.
 Currently it costs ~1 Ⓝ to store 100kb

-storage to persist values.
+The contract actually uses a key-value storage to persist values.
 This however is abstracted from you

 by the SDK through serialization.